discordjs/guide/guide/sharding/additional-information.md

 # Additional information

 ::: tip
-This page is a follow-up and bases its code off of [the previous page](/sharding/).
+This page is a follow-up and bases its code on [the previous page](/sharding/).
 :::

-Here are some extra topics covered about sharding that you might have concerns about.
+Here are some extra topics covered about sharding that might have raised concerns.

 ## Legend